 Videos can provide detailed explanations about how your product works, how to get the best returns from it, and how to optimize it.
 Some brands offer videos as part of their customer service agent training or to certify a user as a product expert.
 The next logical step in this is to offer such content to your customers as a self-service tool.
 By offering training on your products, you will improve their overall experience of using the product, reduce the likelihood of them needing help, and also showcase your dedication to their success.

 Creating a community forum allows you to address the most common queries from your customers and also connect them with their peers.
 Instead of customers immediately turning to your support team, they can ask forum members for advice.
 Forums can also become a place to share best practices and gather direct feedback from your customers without lengthy market research and surveys.
 You can also notice key topics and questions that occur regularly and create knowledge base content informed by this.
 These insights may also prove useful for future product development.

 Self-service provides another tool in your arsenal to support customers in a tailored and timely way.
 It can complement an existing contact center team by solving simpler inquiries so agents can focus on higher-value tasks.
 However, when an issue is complex or highly emotional (in the event of a mistake, for example) an agent can be on-hand to step-up and rectify.

 When implementing self-service options, we recommend doing your research first.
 Look into the channels that your customers visit most, the questions they ask, their common pain points, and their content preferences.
 One person may take well to video or articles while another will prefer a community page.

 Whatever your strategy, Helpshift offers a range of tools that can help you set-up your customer self-service quickly and seamlessly.
-From automation and answer bots, to help centers.
+From automation and QuickSearch Bots, to help centers.
 Speak to us today to discover how we can help or visit our self-service product page for more details.